warptools/warpforge/_notes/quests.md

 		- This is rarely true.
 People expect to "export FOO=bar" and accumulate effects in environment, too.
 	- Could we extract env vars from the zombie of the shell process after it exits?
 		- Maybe.
 But this is fairly complicated.
 	- Could we persist any other shell state this way?
 Say, "set -euo pipefail"?
+Any shell functions created?
+Etc?
 		- No.
+	- Even the working dir?
+		- Maybe.
+But this is fairly complicated.
+I think you'd have to go looking for the tombstones from the child process and inspecting them.
+This is inconvenient at best, and not even necessarily possible if some other process reaps them (and I think there are such racing reapers in play around here).
 2. Run one shell process, feeding commands to it (carefully).
 	- The "feed carefully" part is still tricky.
 If we want per-script-step error detection and halt with reporting, we have to go one step at a time.
 		- Not all shells are good at this.
 For example: bash doesn't make this possible at all, as far as I can tell -- the entire [using-bash.md] file for more details on this.
 	- Getting feedback about exactly what command failed is tricky.
 		- For example: bash's "-x" flag (and mode, equivalently) is useless, because it mixes data plane and control plane.
 			- See the entire [using-bash.md] file for more details on this and other problems.

+So what're we going to do?

+Option 2... plus... make our own darn shell.

+It's an aggressive tactic, but it's the only one that meets the goals with any reliability.

+We could also pursue spawning a new container with the same filesystem setup as a debug fallback.
+This would work even when someone has a job that doesn't want to launch with our shell.
+However, given the relative ease with which we've prototyped our shell approach, we might actually shunt this into "PR's welcome" territory.